Truth and Reconciliation Commission (South Korea): Future of truth-finding work in Korea

 Since the conservative Grand National Party (한나라당) came to power in Korea in February 2008, led by the new president Lee Myung-bak, some perceive that the commission's resources and mandate have become more vulnerable.
 Other commissions established during the term of former president Roh Moo-hyun have been targeted for cuts under the Lee government's policy of budget reduction.

 In November, 2008, Shin Ji-ho, a lawmaker from the conservative Grand National Party, proposed a draft bill to merge multiple truth-finding commissions into one, the TRCK, a move which was met with strong resistance from progressives.
 On November 26, 2008, American academic historian and author Bruce Cumings criticized the Lee's administration's handling of the textbook selection process in his interview with The Hankyoreh daily.

 The commission has been actively attempting to build an international alliance with countries that have similar historical experiences of civil wars and authoritarian dictatorships.
-Recently, it signed a Memorandum of understanding (MOU) with Chile.
+In 2008, it signed a Memorandum of understanding (MOU) with its Chilean counterpart.